ganastor/htpc-download-box/README.md

 *_NOTE_* :
 Exposing these GUIs directly to the internet is highly discouraged.
 It greatly increases the networks attack surface.
 If access from outside the local network is required, it's highly encouraged to use a point-to-point VPN solution.
-An implementation of Tailscape is on the ToDo list to allow for secure management of the different GUIs.
+An implementation of Tailscale is on the ToDo list to allow for secure management of the different GUIs.

 If direct access from the internet (without VPN, so very much discouraged) is a hard requirement, make sure to implement all the available security methods.
 Use a strong username and password and enable multi-factor authentication.